bitmonk8/dosatsu-cpp/README.md

 ## 📊 Database Schema

-CppGraphIndex generates a comprehensive graph database that captures the complete structure of C++ codebases.
+Dosatsu generates a comprehensive graph database that captures the complete structure of C++ codebases.
 The database schema is designed to support advanced querying capabilities for AI tools and code analysis.

 ### Schema Documentation